Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/tram/tram_with_security_features/readme.md

 ## Description

-This demonstrates TrustZone feature and uses two projects viz., Secure and Non-Secure Project that work together on the same MCU and offering security isolation between the Trusted and the Non-trusted resources in the device.

 The application configures the TrustRAM security features (Silent Access - Data Scrambling - Tamper Erase) and configures the SERCOM3 peripheral to display content on console through UART pins.
 The application the fill TrustRAM with pattern and display its content every second.
-When a Tamper is detected, Non-Secure application is halted and TrustRAM contetn is fully erased.
+When a Tamper is detected, application is halted and TrustRAM contetn is fully erased.

 ## Downloading and building the application